abduh3131/scroot/scroot/GUI_GUIDE.md

 ### Hardware Summary & Rescan
 - **Detected Hardware panel** &mdash; Shows the operating system, CPU/GPU details, and the compute tier that the bootstrapper selected.
 These values drive the recommended model intensity and dependency stack defaults.
+- The runtime guard also checks CUDA capability when the pilot launches.
+If the reported SM version is below the supported range (e.g., Quadro P520 with SM 6.1) or CUDA is unavailable (WSL2 without GPU pass-through), the guard logs `GPU unsupported...`, forces CPU-only execution, and keeps the GUI responsive.
 - **Rescan Hardware** &mdash; Runs the detection again.
 Use this after moving the SD card to a different Jetson, switching from WSL to native Ubuntu, or upgrading components so the GUI can recommend fresh profiles.

 ### Vehicle Envelope Panel